patriziawatlington/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while efficiency is crucial in programming, optimizing code too early, without clear evidence that it's a bottleneck, can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 Always prioritize clarity, correctness, and maintainability first, then optimize when there's data to support it.

+# 2024-02-02
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the principles of software development and design.

+To be successful in programming, it is essential to have a solid foundation in mathematics, logic, computer science, data structures, algorithms, testing, debugging, version control, collaboration, communication, time management, problem-solving, critical thinking, creativity, patience, perseverance, attention to detail, logical reasoning, adaptability, flexibility, resourcefulness, curiosity, passion, discipline, dedication, humility, self-awareness, empathy, accountability, responsibility, honesty, integrity, professionalism, work ethic, ethics, security, privacy, compliance, standards, best practices, etc. These skills and attributes will help you navigate the complex world and industry of programming.